gonaumov/online-supermarket/README.md

 This is a task which I did for [Gusto](https://www.gousto.co.uk/).
 I didn't receive any feedback and there was need the human resources specialist which I was working to write to them.
 I will not comment this.
-I am happy I didn't write tests because the time which I spend would be much long and the result will be the same.
+I am happy I didn't write tests because the time which I spend would be longer and the result will be the same.
 In master branch you can find the task as it was given to them.
+A quick Google search can find that they are giving the same task from years.
 There was need to install [Allow-Control-Allow-Origi](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi) from Chrome web store in order to use crossdomain fetch.
 This is currently not possible even with this add-on.
 In the static-without-any-version branch you can find improved version which can be started locally.
-It just requests json files from filesystem.
+It just requests json files from filesystem and have improved typing.
+There is not usage of any in the codebase.
+You can find this version deployed [here](http://gonaumov.github.io/online-supermarket) as a Github page.

 I have implemented all requirements except tests.
 The application is divided in